What type of content do you primarily create?

 Step 4: Record the Screen with OBS.
 Once your mobile camera feed appears in OBS, you can position and resize it as needed.
 Then, click 'Start Recording' in OBS to capture your mobile screen.
 Click 'Stop Recording' to end the session.

 This approach captures your phone's camera feed, which is ideal for vlogs, tutorials, or demonstrating apps.
-Remember, this will record whatever your camera sees, so make sure your setup focuses on the content you want to capture.
+Remember, this is a workaround for using OBS with mobile devices, not true mobile screen recording.
+Make sure your setup focuses on the content you want to capture.

 Step 1: Configure your audio sources.
 Open OBS and click on 'Settings', then 'Audio'.
 Add your devices under 'Desktop Audio' for system sounds and 'Mic/Auxiliary Audio' for microphones.